SUMMER 2020 UNDERGRADUATE INTERNSHIP OPPORTUNITY

 The internship is open to students who have completed their first year of an undergraduate degree.
 Interns should possess the following:

-- A strong interest in criminal justice and a commitment to civil rights
+- A commitment to civil liberties, civil rights and social justice

 - Commitment to the mission of the ACLU